-My dissertation examines the logic and ramifications of what I call "erasure," the removal of traces of peoples from territories.
+My book project examines the logic and ramifications of what I call "erasure," the removal of traces of peoples from territories.
 I argue that the modern international system creates pressures to erase non-core identity groups in states, and that once erasure starts, it recurs and ripples out to other groups, places, and times, through non-linear effects.

 Before joining OSU, I earned a BA at Sciences Po Paris after a year-exchange at the University of Oxford, and a Master in International Relations at the Graduate Institute of Geneva.
 I've interned and worked at the UN Human Rights Office in Geneva, the International Crisis Group in Brussels, and the National Museum on the History of Immigration in Paris.
 I was born and raised in France, but my Armenian and Lebanese heritage has largely influenced my research.